► We list our best small electric cars

 Cons: lack-lustre driving experience, expensive in high specs

 Peugeot has recently refreshed its e-208, with this electric supermini getting a more stylish look, additional technology and also a new longer-range derivative.
-Only available on the top-spec GT model, it gets a more powerful 154bhp motor and 51kWh battery pack that Peugeot claims allows for 248 miles from a charge.
-This model sits alongside the existing 50kWh and 134bhp version with its official 218 miles.
-Prices for the e-208 have been cut by around £3,000 recently and now start from £28,600 as it’s available in cheaper trims, with the larger battery model only available from a steep £33,250.
+It gets a more powerful 154bhp motor and 51kWh battery pack that Peugeot claims allows for 258 miles from a charge and sits alongside the existing 50kWh and 134bhp version with its official 225 miles.
+Prices for the e-208 have been cut by around £3,000 recently and now start from £29,950 for the 50kWh model and £1,000 more for the 51kWh version.

 For the urban warrior, the outright driving range is perhaps not as important as the e-208’s neat blend of style and practicality.
 A well-made, eye-catchingly attractive car, the e-208 avoids shouting about its eco-piety – almost the only difference between this and a petrol version is the green label on the EV number plate – while offering the convenience of five doors.
 This makes it much easier to get into the back seats compared with the three-door only 500 Electric, which the Peugeot also out-does for driving range.